 The particles must collide a certain number of times for them be large enough to settle out in the sedimentation tank but not prematurely in the flocculation tank.
 The target collision potential (a measure of the opportunities for collisions provided by the flocculator) that was set for the flocculator was CP.Floc.
 The actual total collision potential was CP.FlocTotal.
 Note that the design value for the collision potential can be significantly higher than the target because the number of flocculator channels must be an integer.
 The equation for the collision potential in each space between baffles is

 The height of the floc tank wall was calculated by adding the head loss of the water through the flocculator to the height of the water in the inlet channel of the sedimentation tank and a freeboard height that was set as H.PlantFreeboard.
-The height of each floc tank wall measured from the inside bottom (i.e. not including the thickness of the slab of the flocculator is H.Floc.
+The height of each floc tank wall measured from the inside bottom (i.e. not including the thickness of the slab ) of the flocculator is H.Floc.

 The total width of the floc tank (measured perpendicular to the direction of the channels), including the thickness of all the walls except the one shared with the sedimentation tank is W.FlocWithWalls.
 The total length of the floc tank is the same as the total length of the sedimentation tank.
 The total length of the floc tank including the thickness of the walls is L.FlocWithWalls.
 The floor of the flocculator (from the inside, not including the thickness of the bottom wall) is elevated Z.FlocTank from the floor of the sedimentation tank (from the inside, i.e. not including the thickness of the bottom wall).